 Good drainage is important to ensure that a home stays dry and free of mold.
 If groundwater collects in the basement, it is not only an inconvenient eyesore for the homeowner, it can also lead to wood rot and mold.

 The most reliable way to eliminate undesirable, free-standing water is to install French drains with slotted pipes, filter fabric and gravel.
 The old way of installing French drains is to do it without the gravel and the fabric.
 Without the gravel and the fabric, however, the drain can clog up with sand and soil over time.

 Installing French Drains 01:50

 The best practice for installing French drains is to use perforated drainage pipes, which allow water to enter or exit through small openings along the pipe.
 The perforations can be circles or slots.
-But slotted pipes are better than pipes with small round holes because they tend to reduce the amount of fine soil particles that get into the pipe.
+But slotted pipes are better than pipes with small round holes because they tend to reduce the number of fine soil particles that get into the pipe.